Biopsy 3. Histological examination

 • cytological examination of the material.

-Histological examination under a microscope examines tissue sections.
+Histological examination examines tissue sections under a microscope..

-To do this, biopsy tissue pieces are placed in a fixative liquid (formalin, ethanol, Bouin's liquid) to seal their structure, and then embedded in paraffin.
-After hardening with a microtome (a very sharp cutting tool), they are cut into very thin layers with a thickness of 3 micrometers.
-Sections are placed on a glass slide, paraffin is removed from them and stained with a special substance.
-After that, the drug is sent for microscopic examination.
+To do this, pieces of tissue obtained from a biopsy are placed in a fixing liquid (formalin, ethanol, Bouin's fluid) to compact their structure, and then filled with paraffin.
+After hardening, they are cut into thin layers with a thickness of 3 micrometers using a microtome (a very sharp cutting tool).
+The sections are placed on a glass slide, paraffin is removed from them and stained with a special substance.
+After this, the drug is sent for microscopic examination.

-This type of microscopic examination is considered less accurate, but it requires less material.
-In addition, the preparation of a cytological preparation does not require long-term preparation and special equipment.
+This type of microscopic examination is considered less precise, but requires less material.
+In addition, the preparation of a cytological preparation does not require lengthy preparation and special equipment.

 Leading Israeli oncologists

-Cytological examination is usually performed after aspiration biopsy, swabs and swabs..
-It is used to urgently solve diagnostic problems during surgery (determining the nature of the tumor process, detecting tumor growth into surrounding tissues and metastases, the presence of tumor cells at the edges of the surgical incision, etc.), as well as when it is impossible to biopsy a tissue site for histological examination or undesirable (for example, if melanoma is suspected).
+Cytological examination is usually carried out after aspiration biopsy, swabs and smears..
+It is used to urgently solve diagnostic problems during surgery (establishing the nature of the tumor process, identifying tumor growth into surrounding tissues and metastases, the presence of tumor cells at the edges of the surgical incision, etc.), as well as when biopsy of a tissue area for histological examination is impossible or undesirable (for example, if melanoma is suspected).

-Live cells are visible here - an experienced diagnostician quickly distinguishes leukemia (for example) leukocytes and other atypical elements.
+Living cells are visible here - an experienced diagnostician quickly distinguishes leukemic (let's say) leukocytes and other atypical elements.

-The value of this method is great when it is necessary to analyze calcified and bone tissues, loose, crumbling masses and very small foci that are not suitable for histological examination.
+The significance of this method is great when it is necessary to analyze calcified and bone tissues, loose, crumbling masses and very small foci that are not suitable for histological examination.

-When biopsy of tumors, it is most rational to carry out both histological and cytological examination of the biopsy.
-But the results of histological examination are still decisive for establishing the diagnosis of oncological disease.
+When biopsy of tumors, it is most rational to carry out both histological and cytological examination of the biopsy specimen.
+But the results of histological examination are still decisive for establishing a diagnosis of cancer.

 Reliability of biopsy results